tytydraco/yessleep/out/Petals_Petals.md

 “I hardly dried my hair from the shower, didn’t want to make you wait.
 Sorry.”
 She chuckled lightly.

 “No worries, here, use this.”
-I gave her my tower which was a little wet and let her use it, she didn’t seem bothered by it.
+I gave her my towel, which was a little wet and let her use it, she didn’t seem bothered by it.
 As she dried her hair I inserted the log and waited before she sat down alongside me and did the same.

 *Dr.Shaw: “Your name is Glen?
 Right.
 So, tell me Glen, why do you think you’re here?”*